numbas/editor-docs/source/upload-vle.rst

 Creating a SCORM package
 ------------------------

 Each question and exam has a selection of download links at the top of its edit page.
-If you just want to make an exam available on the web and don't need to track scores, click the "standalone .zip" link.
-For a version which can be uploaded to a VLE such as Blackboard or Moodle, click the "SCORM package" link.
+If you just want to make an exam available on the web and don't need to track scores, click the :guilabel:`standalone .zip` link.
+For a version which can be uploaded to a VLE such as Blackboard or Moodle, click the :guilabel:`SCORM package` link.

 .. image:: _static/images/screenshots/scorm_download.png